Samurai016/concrete_websocket/README.md

 If you've made the changes but don't see them applied to your site, you may need to restart your webserver. 🔄

-## ❌ I am unable to connect to websocket due to insecure connection
+## ❌ I am unable to connect to WebSocket server due to insecure connection
 When you try to connect to a `ws://` unsecure connection from an `https://` secure connection, you may run into the following error message in the console:
 ```text
 Mixed Content: The page at '...' was loaded over HTTPS, but attempted to connect to the insecure WebSocket endpoint 'ws://...'.
 This request has been blocked; this endpoint must be available over WSS.